How to Buy Someone Out of a House (Plus a Divorce Buyout Calculator)

 If you and your ex-spouse owned the home together, you'll likely both have equity in the home.
 If you bought the house together, you'll typically split the equity equally.
 When you buy out their equity, you'll pay your ex for their portion of the home.

-Your ex-spouse's equity might depend on your state and whether you owned the house before you got married.
+Your ex-spouse's equity might depend on your state and whether you owned the house before you got married, which will affect the equity split.
 Consult a divorce attorney to help you sort this out.

 If you’re considering a buyout, finding an experienced local real estate agent can be invaluable.
 A knowledgeable agent can help you evaluate your options and make an informed decision.